infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 alice/workspace
 ```

-Finally, you can join a drive through the following command:
+You can then join a drive using the following command:

 ```
-$> infinit-drive --join --as charlie --name alice/workspace Remotely pushed invitation "alice/workspace".
+$> infinit-drive --join --as charlie --name alice/workspace Joined drive "alice/workspace".
 ```

-That’s it, you are now allowed to mount the volume (i.e 'alice/shared') associated with the drive to browse, store and access files.
-Note that you could have done that without going through the drive invitation process because you are using the command-line tools.
-Non-tech-savvy users however will appreciate having an interface clean of everything but the drives they have been invited to join.
+That’s it, you are now allowed to mount the volume (i.e. 'alice/shared') associated with the drive to browse, store and access files.
+Note that you could have done that without using through the drive invitation process because you are using the command-line tools.
+Non-tech-savvy users, however, will appreciate having an interface with only the drives they have been invited to join and thus have access to.